Parabolic automorphisms of hyperkahler manifolds: Parabolic automorphisms of hyperkahler manifolds

 \subsection{Parabolic automorphisms and Lagrangian fibrations on hyperk\"ahler manifolds}

-When a parabolic endomorphism $p$ preserves a nef line bundle $L$ and the hyperk\"ahler SYZ conjecture holds, i.e. the sections of a power of $L$ define a Lagrangian fibration $\pi: M\to X$, then obviously $p$ takes fibers to fibers, inducing an automorphism of the base $B$.
-It turns out that this automorphism is of finite order, that is, a certain power of $p$ commutes with $\pi$.
+Let $p: M\to M$ preserve a nef line bundle $L$ defining a Lagrangian fibration $\pi: M\to X$.
+Then $p$ takes fibers to fibers, inducing an automorphism of the base $B$.
+It turns out that this automorphism is of finite order.

-This fact is due to Federico Lo Bianco, see \cite[Theorem B]{_LoBianco:thesis_} for the case when $X=\P^n$, \cite{LB} for the general case.
+This fact is due to Federico Lo Bianco, see \cite[Theorem B]{_LoBianco:thesis_} for the case when $X=\P^n$, \cite{LB} for the general case.\footnote{Lo Bianco formulates his theorem in the projective context, but looking at the proof one sees that only the projectivity of the base $X$ is relevant, cf. \ref{fiber-torus-proj}.}

-\theorem (Lo Bianco) Let $p$ be a parabolic automorphism of a projective hyperk\"ahler manifold $M$, and $\pi:\; M \arrow X$ a Lagrangian fibration such that for a K\"ahler class $\omega$ on $X$, its pulback $\pi^*\omega$ is the class on the boundary of the K\"ahler cone fixed by $p$.
-Then a certain power of $p$ preserves the fibers of $\pi$.
+\theorem (Lo Bianco) Let $p$ be a parabolic automorphism of a hyperk\"ahler manifold $M$, and $\pi:\; M \arrow X$ a Lagrangian fibration such that for a K\"ahler class $\omega$ on $X$, its pulback $\pi^*\omega$ is the class on the boundary of the K\"ahler cone fixed by $p$.
+Then a certain positive iterate of $p$ preserves the fibers of $\pi$.

-\remark If $p$ commutes with $\pi$ (which is always the case after replacing $p$ by a power), we say that $p$ {\bf preserves the Lagrangian fibration $\pi$.} Such a fibration is unique, because $\pi$ is uniquely determined by the cohomology class $\pi^*\omega$, and $p$ fixes one and only one point in the absolute.
+\remark If $p$ satisfies $\pi\circ p=\pi$ (which by \ref{_Parabolic_preserves_LoBianco_Theorem_} is always the case after replacing $p$ by a power), we say that $p$ {\bf preserves the Lagrangian fibration $\pi$.} The fibers (connected by definition of a Lagrangian fibration) are uniquely determined by $p$, because they are uniquely determined by the cohomology class $\pi^*\omega$, and $p$ fixes one and only one point on the absolute.

 \proposition Let $p$ be a parabolic automorphism preserving a Lagrangian fibration $\pi: M\to X$.
 Then some power of $p$ acts as a translation on a general fiber.